-The relationship between informality, poverty, and growth are complex.
+The relationship between informality and poverty, and informality and economic growth / economic crises is complex.
 This section of the website explores what is known about these relationships.

 Links with Poverty